 University of Montana Mexico Summer Program

-Mexico Summer 2017 provides students with the opportunity to study Spanish and aspects of contemporary Mexico while living in Mexico.
-Students will earn at least nine credits and will be enrolled in the second session of UM summer school 2017.
-Students will take three academic courses, live with Mexican families, and go on a number of field trips.
-The program is in its 17th consecutive year.
+Mexico Summer 2019 provides students with the opportunity to study Spanish and aspects of contemporary Mexico while living in Mexico.
+Students will have the opportunity to earn academic credit in Spanish and political science with additional opportunities for independent study in the major or minor of their choice.
+Students will have the opportunity to live with host families and go on a number of field trips.
+This will be the 17th time Professor Haber has taken students from UM to Mexico.

 The program is open to all students, regardless of class standing.
 Undergraduate and graduate students are welcome.
 The program can usually accommodate students with any level of Spanish proficiency, from nothing to advanced.
 The program is limited to 15 students.